-Balancing personalization and automation is the key to creating an authentic human to human connection to fuel your customer relationships.
-Buyers can tell when they’ve received an email that was intended for the masses, instead of a one tailored to your specific needs.
+Balancing personalization and automation is the key to creating an authentic human-to-human connection to fuel your customer relationships.
+Buyers can tell when they’ve received an email that was intended for the masses, instead of one tailored to your specific needs.

 Sydney categorized personalization into three buckets depending on whether you are communicating as one to many, one to few, or one to one.

 This requires the lowest amount of personalization, where you pick up signals about people and customize their experiences with your brand.
-These signals are provided by ABM platforms – like 6sense, Demandbase, or Rollworks – and through website behavior – like visits to high intent pages, offer conversion, or requesting a demo.
+These signals are provided by ad management solutions and ABM platforms like 6sense, Demandbase, or Rollworks – and through website behavior – like visits to high intent pages, offer conversion, or requesting a demo.

 While working on the Adobe Experience Manager product, Sydney learned how to personalize content by paying attention to a website visitor’s cookie settings.

 For example, if you looked at Sydney’s cookie settings, you’d see that she’s searched for outdoor activities quite a lot.
 So, when directed to a landing page for a website that’s targeted to her search behavior, she should see a woman enjoying the outdoors, rather than a man sitting at a desk.

 High-level personalization can also be applied to verticals.
 If you service multiple industries, make sure you don’t show healthcare customer stories to someone who works in the technology industry – show technology customer stories.